 - Denton was the first city in Texas to ban fracking, though the law was preempted by a state law stripping the power of municipalities to regulate oil and gas extraction.

 - You can legally consume alcoholic beverages in public (but not in glass containers), including bringing your own to the free Twilight Tunes concerts on the Downtown Square, the Denton Arts and Jazz Festival, and Denton Blues Festival.

-- Denton is also home to two major ticketed music festivals (Oaktopia and 35 Denton.) and the Thin Line Film Festival, which includes not only documentary film but also music and photography, and the Denton Black Film Festival.
+- Denton is also home to the 35 Denton music festival and the Thin Line Film Festival, which includes not only documentary film but also music and photography, and the Denton Black Film Festival.

 While UNT began as a teacher-training college, it has long been known for its College of Music, the largest in the nation.
-While it is now a top-tier research university, in many ways UNT has the feel of an art school: an alternative student body, a strong commitment to sustainability and LEED-certified construction, and a mediocre athletic program.
-The first all-vegan dining hall at a college in the US (Mean Greens) is located on campus and is popular with not just students but also faculty and staff.
-There’s a number of other places to grab lunch just off campus.
+While it is now a top-tier research university, in many ways UNT has the feel of an art school: an alternative student body; a strong commitment to renewable energy (100% of campus electricity!), sustainability, LEED-certified construction; and a mediocre athletic program.
+The first all-vegan dining hall at a college in the US (Mean Greens) and second allergen-free dining hall in the US (Kitchen West) are located on campus and are popular with not just students but also faculty and staff.

 In 2011 UNT became the second public university in the US to adopt a campus-wide open-access policy.

 The UNT Libraries